Suri312006/undergradthesis/3-cap.typ

 // something to think about

 == Flags
-Currently, flags in capabilities are used to specify which hashing algorithm to use to form a message to be signed.
-We allow for multiple algorithms to be used to allow for backward capability when newer, more efficient hashing algorithms are created.
+Currently, flags in capabilities are used to specify which hashing algorithm was used to form the message that was signed.
+We allow multiple algorithms to be used to allow for backward capability when newer, more efficient hashing algorithms are created.

 The flags inside a capability is a bitmask providing information about distinct feautures of that capability.
-Currently we only use them to mark what hashing algorithm was used to form the message for the signature, but there's plenty of bits left to use.
-We hope for future work to develop more expressive ways of using capabilities, i.e. Decentralized Information Flow Control, as specified in
+Currently they only convey the hashing algoritmn but there's plenty of bits left to use.
+We hope for future work to develop more expressive ways of using capabilities through the flags.
-6.1.

 // maybe worth discussing delegations if only to describe how they could be
 // extended from capabilities (as a future work ofc)
 //